Germakochi

 Germakochi is a forest man who appears in the mythology of the Laz people.
-Ochokochi of Georgian mythology considered equivalent to Germakochi.
-In ancient times, Laz people would leave their villages if they feel that Germakochi is in the village.
+Ochokochi of Georgian mythology is considered equivalent to Germakochi.
+In ancient times, Laz people would leave their villages if they felt that the Germakochi was in the village.

 Description

 Germakochi is a tall and hairy figure who lives in the forests.
 It looks like something between a monkey and a human.
 Germakochi is a curious character and likes to interact with humans.
 The way to escape from Germakochi is to make a fire.
 Germakochi takes the fire and burns instantly.
-Then, he would run to Black Sea and jumps into it.
-Figure is also similar to Kallikantzaros of Anatolian folklore.
+Then, he would run to the Black Sea and jump into it.
+The Figure is also similar to Kallikantzaros of Anatolian folklore.

 Etymology

-In Laz language, germa means "mountain" and kochi means "man".
-Therefore, meaning of Germakochi is "man of the mountain".
+In the Laz language, germa means "mountain" and kochi means "man".
+Therefore, the meaning of Germakochi is "man of the mountain".